fidelix-project/fidelix/INSTALL.md

 * /tmp: Temporary files.
 Since any user/application can write here, this should be separate to keep the system from crashing if /tmp becomes full.
 This can be either a tmpfs or a real partition.
 * /home: User home directories.
-Recommended to be separatae to keep the system from crashing in the event that a user writes too much data to his home directory.
+Recommended to be separate to keep the system from crashing in the event that a user writes too much data to his home directory.